-Feeling fit and able in one's body can also really help with the low self-esteem that effects many women around this time.
+Feeling fit and able in one's body can also really help with the low self-esteem that affects many women around this time.
 And then, of course, keeping fit has numerous health benefits, to which we'll return...

-Love your Bones
+Love your bones

-If you have been diagnosed with osteoporosis or osteopenia (the stage of bone weakening before fullblown osteoporosis) your doctor will discuss the treatment options with you.
+If you have been diagnosed with osteoporosis or osteopenia (the stage of bone weakening before full-blown osteoporosis) your doctor will discuss the treatment options with you.